npardue/npardue/README.md

 ## Hey!
 Thanks for stopping by. 😄✌🏽

-### I'm a highly motivated, results-driven data scientist with a background in psychology, sports, and team leadership.
+### I'm a highly motivated, Black, neurodivergent data scientist with a background in psychology, sports, and team leadership.

 - 🔭 I’m currently working on: Finding employment opportunities at companies seeking an entry level data scientist or data analyst that is passionate about growth and collaboration
 - 🏆 Accomplishments I'm proud of:
   -  Between 2015 and 2020, I was asked to train nine Starbucks baristas across three different stores
   -  In 2019, I won my district's [Starbucks Barista Championship](https://www.youtube.com/watch?v=fYMMnYHdEFA)
-  -  I was 1 of 8 baristas selected to participate in the [2019 Starbucks Leadership Experience](https://stories.starbucks.com/stories/2019/12000-starbucks-partners-gather-in-chicago-for-transformative-leadership-experience/), where I had the opportunity to make pour-overs for, and connect with some of the 12,000+ management and corporate partners from all over North America
+  -  I was 1 of 8 baristas selected to participate in the [2019 Starbucks Leadership Experience](https://stories.starbucks.com/stories/2019/12000-starbucks-partners-gather-in-chicago-for-transformative-leadership-experience/), where I had the opportunity to connect face-toface with some of the 12,000+ management and corporate partners from all over North America
-- 🧠 I’m currently learning: Algorithm techniques, Ruby, and JavaScript
+- 🧠 I’m currently learning: Algorithm techniques, and always more Tableau techniques
 - 💬 Ask me about: Basketball, Music, Video Games, Data Visualization, Coffee
 - 😄 Pronouns: he/him/his